Thame United F.C.: History

 During the summer of 2006, Aylesbury were also evicted from their ground, leaving Thame homeless once again, leading to a new groundshare arrangement with AFC Wallingford.
 The results on the playing field continued to be poor, and they completed the 2006–07 season in a relegation position despite the improvement of results following the return of successful manager Mark West.
 Because of this, they were relegated to the Hellenic Football League Division 1 East for the 2007–08 season.

 In October 2007 it was announced that the club planned to move to a multi-million pound venue at Church Farm in the North of Thame.
 They hoped to begin playing in their new stadium by the 2009–10 season, but as of October 2010 the stadium was still being built.
 After the stadium was completed, a game to celebrate the club's new stadium was played against Football League Two side Oxford United in January 2011.
-Thame lost 3–1 with the new ASM Stadium's first attendance of 1,381.
+Thame lost 3–1 with the new Meadow View Park's first attendance of 1,381.
 At the end of the 2016–17 season, the club was promoted to the Southern League in Step 4 of the National League System under manager Mark West after a final day on which the "Red Kites" beat Henley Town 9–0.
 In their first Southern League game in decades, Thame came from behind to beat Chalfont St. Peter 2–1.

 In 2021 Thame United and Thame Boys / Girls merged.
 Richard Carr became chairman of Thame United with Jake Collinge taking on the role as Vice Chairman.

+In the 2020/21 season Thame United FC reformed the senior women's team entering into the Thames Valley Counties Women's Football League.
+They managed to stay in the division after pulling off the great escape in the final 3 games picking up 7 out 9 points under new management.